 Don’t let your small interior limit your creativity with decor.
 Even when you’re tight on space, there are many ways to showcase your style while keeping it comfortable, cozy and modern.
-When it comes to decorating any interior, similar rules apply for maximizing floor space, light, and balancing form and function.
+When it comes to decorating any interior, similar rules apply for maximizing floor space and light while balancing form and function.
 But the most important part is to add elements of your personality to make it truly feel like your home.

 Here are our top tips on how to decorate your home with limited space so you can feel proud to show it off when the time comes.

 Let in the Light

 Any designer will tell you that the most important aspect of creating an attractive interior is being strategic with light.
 It can make or break the look of a room.
 But of course, we don’t often have control over the amount of light available in our homes.
 If your place doesn’t receive much daylight, for instance, focus on enhancing what’s available.
 Remove curtains and use blinds or transparent sheers instead.
 Stick with a bright, neutral colour palette and put up artificial lights by using fixtures, sconces, or lamps to maximize the brightness and coziness inside.

 Mirrors are an age-old trick when it comes to maximizing small apartments.
 Try to be strategic about your placement.
 For example, a mirror across from windows can help reflect light around the room to make the space feel more spacious and airy.
 Mirrors are also a great addition to bare walls or at the long ends of rooms — they can give the illusion that the area extends further than it actually does.